WrenMcQueary/WrenMcQueary.github.io/about.md

 ### KID Museum

-To this end, I joined KID Museum, a DC-area STEM education nonprofit for elementary and middle school students.  there, I gave one-on-one Python and Raspberry Pi classes, as well as hands-on group lessons in NLP, Arduino, Micro Bit, Scratch, Lego Mindstorms, and machine theory.
+To this end, I joined KID Museum, a DC-area STEM education nonprofit for elementary and middle school students.
+At KID Museum, I gave one-on-one Python and Raspberry Pi classes, as well as hands-on group lessons in NLP, Arduino, Micro Bit, Scratch, Lego Mindstorms, and machine theory.
 I steered our educational content toward socially conscious coding workshops, such as emotional wellness apps and contagion models, to help students better process the experience of living in a pandemic.
 I used a steady flow of personal projects to inspire students, including a tic-tac-toe AI, an evolution simulator, and a program to protect peaceful protesters by translating jargon on legal police scanners.
 Throughout this work, I helped children take control of the programmable world around them.
-However, my drive for computational sophistication and social reach outgrew KID Museum's scope, so I began a graduate program in computer science.
+However, my drive for computational scope and social reach outgrew KID Museum's domain, so I began a graduate program in computer science.

 ### Graduate student at George Mason University

-Now, I am undergoing a computer science MS with an emphasis on machine learning, robotics, and graphics, so that I can develop more intricate and impactful solutions for social problems.
-Currently I am working as a paid research assistant in the INSPIRED Lab of Dr. Brittany Johnson, where we are developing a tool to improve the ease of debugging machine learning models, including removing unethical biases from models deployed in social contexts.
-At the same time, I am satisfying my interests in robotics for social good by volunteering in the DCXR Lab of Dr. Lap-Fai (Craig) Yu, where we are collaborating with another lab to create a teleoperated robot that can be used in search-and-rescue contexts.
+To equip myself with the skills to develop more intricate and impactful public interest projects, I undertook a computer science MS with an emphasis on machine learning, AI fairness, natural language processing, computer vision, and robotics.
+I spent a year and a half working as a paid researcher in the INSPIRED Lab of Dr. Brittany Johnson, where I developed a tool to improve the ease of debugging machine learning models, including removing unethical biases from models deployed in society.
+At the same time, I joined some projects in robotics for social good, volunteering in the DCXR Lab of Dr. Lap-Fai (Craig) Yu, where we collaborated with another lab in Taiwan to create a teleoperated robot that can be used in search-and-rescue contexts.

 ### Post-graduate career

 I'm currently working a 10-week fellowship with the U.S. Census Bureau as a data scientist.
-After my fellowship concludes, I hope to join a team -- governmental, public, or private -- that uses technology to make the world a more equitable place.
-I plan to use my mixture of backgrounds in computer science, robotics, and mechanical engineering to enhance my work.
-In addition, my background in education has taught me how to aid and enrich others, both colleagues and end-users.
+After my fellowship concludes, I hope to join a civic tech organization that uses technology to make our government more equitable, just, and responsive.
+I plan to use my mixture of backgrounds in software testing and development, research, machine learning, robotics, and education to enhance my work.

-With my master's degree, professional exeprience working in federal government, and research experience, I can develop intricate and impactful solutions for social problems.
+With my master's degree, professional experience working in federal government, and research experience, I can develop intricate and impactful solutions for social problems.

 | [Contact](https://WrenMcQueary.github.io/contact)      | [Projects](https://WrenMcQueary.github.io/projects) |
 | :---:        |        :---: |